THE ULTIMATE PURPOSE OF PRAYER

 Prayer is not intended to be a boring, rigid, mechanical or monotonous religious ritual or exercise.
 Talking with God your Heavenly Father should be something very lively, exciting and interesting, and something you look forward to.

-Prayer becomes dull, boring and tiring when it is simply regarded as or reduced to a spiritual formula for receiving from God, or a time of wrestling God or Satan.
+Prayer becomes dull, boring and tiring when it is simply regarded as or reduced to a spiritual formula for receiving from God, or a time of wrestling with God or fighting against Satan.

 Prayer certainly includes asking, entreating, or making supplication to God for our specific needs.
 Prayer is an expression of our dependence or reliance on God to meet our needs.
 Prayer definitely includes seeking God for His miraculous intervention in our lives and situations.